kuhumcst/texton-bin/README.md

 These binary executable files are built from source in other GitHub repos.

-In this readme, we assuma that the `bin` directory is `/opt/texton/bin`.
+In this readme, we assume that the `bin` directory is `/opt/texton/bin`.

 ## bracmat, bracmat.jar and libbracmat.so.1.0
 ```bash